threatagent/ruby_infosec/course.md

 ```

 #### Symbols
-After typing a symbol it will always has the same object_id.
+After typing a symbol it will always have the same object_id.

 ```ruby
 >> :hello.object_id